-Recanning or reprocessing should be carried out in compliance with the Code of Hygienic Practice for Low-Acid and Acidified Low-Acid Canned Foods (CXC 23-1979).
-The prior history of the product should be considered in the development of an appropriate scheduled process for recanning or reprocessing.
-For instance, the heating characteristics of the product may be changed as a result of the heat process originally applied.
+Recanning or reprocessing should be carried out in compliance with the "International Code of Hygienic Practice for Low-Acid and Acidified Low-Acid Canned Foods, CAC/RCP 23-1979".

 4.7 Coding

 Before a salvaged canned food is released for sale or distribution in its original container, each container shall be permanently marked with a legible, visible and specific code to permit its subsequent identification as a salvaged product.